libspng/spngt/README.md

 ## Cross-build for Android / ARM

-NOTE: This is currently not working, the libpng build files are broken for ARM.

 Compiling for Android requires the NDK.

 Edit the path for the binaries in `cross_arm.txt`, these must be absolute paths.